neurobagel/annotation-tool-ai/Readme.md

 ```

 If you chose the local deployment you can run the tool via this command:

+---
+**NOTE**

+If you want to access the dockerized API from outside the container the command is the same as for the local deployment, but the port changes from 8000 to 9000.

+---

 ```
 curl -X POST "http://127.0.0.1:8000/process/?code_system=<snomed | cogatlas>&response_type=<file | json>"
 -F "file=@<filepath-to-tsv-inside-container>.tsv"
 -o <filepath-to-output-file-inside-container>.json
 ```

 Let's break down this again (for non-docker deployment ignore the first 3 list items):
 - `docker exec`: This command is used to execute a command in a running Docker container.